nitesh-19/ImageOCR2Clipboard/README.md

 3. The text in image will now be copied to your clipboard for you to paste.

 Images with solid backgrounds only give reliable results for now.

+Setup:
+Get Tesseract-OCR.zip and extract it.

+Your directory should look like:

+Image2Clipboard
+--Tesseract-OCR
+--Image to Clipboard.exe
+--Shortcut Enabler Alt_S.exe